mnyt-aqw/Ultra-Turbo-Pipeline/README.md

 ### Start pipeline

-To start the pipeline execute this line
+To start the pipeline, execute this line:

 ``` bash
 NXF_VER=24.04.2 nextflow run main.nf --profile {server or cluster} {other args}
 ```

-This will download a specific version of Nextflow and you will have to specify if you run the pipeline on a `server` or `cluster`.
-If you want to resume the pipeline use the `-resume` flag.
-The pipeline will then ignore processes it already have finished.
+This will download a specific version of Nextflow, and you will have to specify if you run the pipeline on a server or cluster.
+If you want to resume the pipeline, use the `-resume`flag.
+The pipeline will then ignore processes it has already finished.

 #### SLURM